hatemr/hatemr.github.io/_posts/2018-11-19-overview-of-machine-learning-1.md

 * Data Mining - Uses ML to find patterns in data in a quest for actionable ideas.

-* Big Data - Data mining on large sets of structured and unstrauctured (text, speech) data
+* Big Data - Data mining on large sets of structured and unstructured (text, speech) data

 * Data Science - Science of performing data mining on Big Data.
 In other words, it searches large volumes of data for actionable ideas.

 ML is a way for computers to learn about the world, much like humans use physics to learn about the world.
-At the end of the day, data science is used to find patterns in data to find monetizable insights.
+At the end of the day, data science is used to find patterns in data to find monentizable insights.

 ### Note: Back to Statistics
-Another difference is that statistical modeling often uses parametric models (though not always) which aim to find causality, while machine learning models often uses non-parametric models which only aim to do predition, and this only find correlations in the variables.
-For businesses, knowing causation is less improtant than simply predicting.
+Another difference is that statistical modeling often uses parametric models (though not always) which aim to find causality, while machine learning models often uses non-parametric models which only aim to do prediction, and this only find correlations in the variables.
+For businesses, knowing causation is less important than simply predicting.
 Again, the line between statistics and machine learning is blurry, and only useful to explain buzzwords.

 ## Conceptual Questions on Machine Learning
 1. How would you define Machine Learning?